lyhng/cs153-fall2018/hw2/report.md

 ### Cool things we have done in our program
 - Our program would directly print out literal values such as "\n" and "\t" rather than escape those tokens.
 So they will be printed as a new line and a new tab on the console output.

 - For the implementation of characters, we apply a string including all possible escape characters.
 This helps our code become more concise because it's used in both *JavaCharacterToken* and *JavaStringToken* classes.
-Therefore, we don't have to write duplicated code for handling escape characters. s
+Therefore, we don't have to write duplicated code for handling escape characters.